-Dr Daniel Mulino, Labor’s candidate for Fraser, is an economist with a PhD from Yale University.
+Dr Daniel Mulino, Labor’s Member-elect for Fraser, is an economist with a PhD from Yale University.
 He has lectured at Monash University and worked at both the World Bank and the United States Federal Reserve.

 Daniel was Bill Shorten’s economics adviser and he understands the importance of great education, services and local jobs to fast-growing areas like Fraser.

 Most recently, Daniel served the Victorian community as a member of the Victorian Parliament.
 He was Parliamentary Secretary to the Treasurer between 2014 and the 2018 state election.

 Working closely with the Treasurer, Daniel got things done in Fraser and across Victoria.